MicrosoftDocs/kaizala-docs/Articles/PartnerDocs/KaizalaActionCards.md

 # Kaizala Action Cards

 Kaizala offers you wide range of action cards or mini apps that make your daily work management easy and efficient.
-You can use the predefined Action cards or create your own customized Kaizala Actions.
+You can use the Out-of-box(OOB) Action cards or create your own customized Kaizala Actions.

-The predefined Action cards are as follows:
+Some of the OOB Action cards available are as follows:
 - Announcements
 - Quick Polls & Surveys
 - Job/Tasks